Contents

 Limitations for UK retailers:

 • No native marketplace integrations.
-Amazon, eBay, and other marketplace connections require third-party plugins and manual configuration.
+Amazon, eBay, and other connections require third-party plugins and manual configuration.

 • Pricing starts at $55/agent/month for the Suite Team plan.
-Advanced features push costs higher.
+Advanced features push it higher.

-• Steep learning curve requiring dedicated IT resources for setup and maintenance.
+• Steep learning curve.
+You’ll need dedicated IT resources for setup and ongoing maintenance.

 4. Freshdesk (best for budget-conscious small retailers)

 Freshdesk offers a free tier and affordable paid plans.
-The platform provides solid general ticketing with some eCommerce integrations through third-party apps.
+Solid general ticketing with some eCommerce integrations available through third-party apps.

 Key strengths: